 Larry Canada is a seasoned litigator who specializes in cases involving professional liability, employment, intellectual property and commercial litigation.
 He began his legal career on the plaintiff's side, handling toxic tort and product liability claims.
-After two and a half years, he was hired by his current firm: against whom he had litigated several cases.
-Mr. Canada is a Director with the firm of Galloway, Johnson, Tompkins, Burr & Smith .
+After two and a half years, he was hired by Galloway, Johnson, Tompkins, Burr & Smith, against whom he had litigated several cases.
+Mr. Canada served as a Director with the firm of Galloway, Johnson, Tompkins, Burr & Smith.
+Currently he is a Senior Trial Counsel with UA’s Alabama Disabilities Advocacy Program department.

 Dr. Ronnie M. Hanes has over 40 years of experience in organic and inorganic chemistry as well as R&D Management.
 He received his B.S. and PhD degrees in Chemistry from the University of Alabama and did post doctoral research at the University of Georgia.After this he spent 30 years in industrial R&D with Millennium Chemicals Corporation.
 He retired from Millennium Chemicals Corporation as Director of Acetyls, Analytical and Surface Science R&D.